Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02b_Settings.md

 - *Tax key*
 Tax key number configured for the account.
 Tax keys are configured together with the Chart of accounts.

   > [Info] Tax keys can also be created, edited or deleted.
-For detailed information, see [Manage tax keys](RetailSuiteAccounting/Integration/02_ManageTaxKeys.md).
+For detailed information, see [Manage the tax keys](/RetailSuiteAccounting/Integration/02_ManageTaxKeys.md).

 - *Spec. feat.*
 Abbreviation of a special feature configured for the account.
 The following options are available: